 Blăjel

-Blăjel is a 500 head strong village in the very heart of Transylvania.
-The village is rich with four churches, three small shops (one of them located right across the street), and a pub.
+Blăjel is a small authentic Romanian village with a population of just 500 people in the very heart of Transylvania.
+The village is rich with four churches, three small shops (one of them is located right across the street), and a small pub.

 Bazna

-In the village of Bazna (at 6km to the West) you’ll find a modern spa with all facilities, one of the famous Saxon fortified churches and a small Saxon museum.
+In the village of Bazna (at 6km to the West) you’ll find a modern spa, one of the famous Saxon fortified churches and a small Saxon museum.

 Mediaş

-At the same distance to the South you cannot miss the 55.000 strong city of Mediaş.
-It is a booming industrial place with a medieval history and village centre.
-The traditional daily food market and the already three large supermarkets illustrate the “Two Worlds”.
+At just 10 km to the South you cannot miss the 55.000 strong city of Mediaş.
+It is a booming industrial place with a medieval history and cozy village centre.
+The traditional daily food market and the three large supermarkets really illustrate the “Two Worlds” that you find so often in Romania.
 The local farmer drives his wooden horse-cart along the cinema, discotheque or casino.

 Visit Romania Tourism for more information